 - We encourage and support greater participation of women at all levels in radiological societies, and promote women in leadership positions.

 - We provide a forum for discussion of new and current topics in the fields of radiology and medicine, focusing on issues of specific interest to women.

 - We sponsor lectures and discussions on topics of interest to women including gender equality, mentors in radiology, and tailoring professional careers to help balance the requirements of home and the workplace.

 - Our program committee develops refresher courses for RSNA.
 We hold discussion sessions at major national meetings, including the RSNA, ACR annual meeting, and the ARRS.

 - We provide members with quarterly newsletters, and access to online Members' Network, which includes: Membership Directory, newsletter Focus, ACR Fellowship Resources,

-- Membership for residents and fellows is free, and dues are markedly discounted for radiologists in their first and second year in practice.
+- Membership for residents and fellows is $25, and dues are markedly discounted for radiologists in their first and second year in practice.

 - We recognize women who have been outstanding in the fields of radiology and radiation oncology, who have excelled as educators, role models, researchers, or as residents in training.